GRAFT: Grid-Aware Load Forecasting with Multi-Source Textual Alignment and Fusion: Data and data processing

 \textbf{Reddit (social media).} The social media sources mainly consist of public subforums and topic posts on Reddit, where keyword searches are conducted around themes such as energy, electricity markets, and travel activities, with attention paid to communities with state/city identifiers (such as r/australia, r/sydney, r/melbourne, r/brisbane, r/Adelaide, r/Tasmania, r/energy, r/solar, etc.).
 This source is closer to the daily energy use, travel, and activity rhythms of residents and enterprises, and can reflect the short-term impact of events, festivals, and heatwaves on electricity load curves~\cite{reddit2025energyforum}.
+Data governance and ethics: we only collect publicly accessible Reddit posts (no private messages or closed communities), apply rate limiting, and comply with Reddit's platform policies/terms for research use.
+We do not perform user-level profiling or individual inference, and we remove or avoid storing personally identifiable fields (e.g., usernames, profile links) in the processed dataset.
+Licensing and release form: since Reddit content remains subject to the platform's and authors' rights, we do not redistribute raw Reddit text in our released benchmark.
+Instead, we release post identifiers and non-identifying metadata (e.g., timestamps and subreddit names when permissible), together with derived features (e.g., embeddings) and the full preprocessing pipeline, enabling reproducible re-collection by readers under the same policies.

 \textbf{Policy.} Policy sources come from the official websites and announcement channels of Australia's federal and state energy and market institutions, including AEMO's Market Notices, ESOO/GSOO/ISP and other reports, AER (Australian Energy Regulator)'s regulatory decisions and annual reviews, AEMC (Australian Energy Market Commission)'s rule change consultations and final decisions, as well as state-level regulatory and pricing institutions (such as IPART of NSW, ESC of VIC, QCA of QLD, ESCOSA of SA, and OTTER of TAS) and state government gazettes/ministerial statements.
 This type of text has a low publication frequency but high impact intensity, and often corresponds to institutional changes in grid connection rules, capacity and reliability standards, price mechanisms, and network planning~\cite{aemo_market_notices,dcceew2025strategies,aemc2025overview}.
+These policy documents are obtained from official public channels; in the released benchmark we provide the source links and derived representations, and we preserve the original provenance information to support traceability and compliant reuse.